CoryOConnor94/BashScripts/README.md

 When run and passed the first 3 octets of an IP address, the script sweeps the network using pings and returns the IPs in use on the given network

 ### removesnaps.sh
+Removes all old snaps from system to clear memory on Linux OS

 <p align="right">(<a href="#top">back to top</a>)</p>